sunyj/a4/README.md

 `a4.app` provides a decorator `Runnable` to convert a class into a runnable command-line application.
-All class methods *NOT* starting with understore are recognized as a sub-command.
+All class methods *NOT* starting with understore are recognized as sub-commands.
 This pattern offers more convenience over single-function decorators when multiple commands require shared resources.

 ```python